AreebAhmed833/tic_tac_toe/README.md

 # Tic Tac Toe Game

 This is a simple implementation of the classic Tic Tac Toe game using HTML, CSS, and JavaScript.
-It can be played in a web browser and supports both single-player and two-player modes.
+It can be played in a web browser and supports two-player modes.

 ## Demo